Costa RicaOfficial Name: Republic of Costa Rica

 Fax: +(506) 2220-2455

 Costa Rica is a middle-income, developing country with a strong democratic tradition.
 Tourist facilities are generally adequate.
-While English is a second language for many Costa Ricans in tourist areas, knowledge of Spanish is necessary for legal matters and in non-tourist areas.
-Potential visitors or investors should carefully read the following sections on Safety and Security, Crime, Special Circumstances, the Overseas Security Advisory Council Reports, and the Department of State’s Fact Sheet on Costa Rica for additional information.
+Spanish is the official language of Costa Rica, though English is a second language for many Costa Ricans in tourist areas.
+Potential visitors or investors should carefully read the sections on Safety and Security, Crime, Special Circumstances, the Overseas Security Advisory Council Reports, and the Department of State’s Fact Sheet on Costa Rica for additional information.

 Entry, Exit & Visa Requirements

-Visitors who plan to drive and/or rent an automobile in Costa Rica should be aware that the Costa Rican government may prevent any driver involved in a vehicular accident from departing Costa Rica until any/all injury claims have been settled.
-This is true regardless of whether the driver is covered by insurance and/or considered to have been negligent in the accident.
-The courts often delay imposing a settlement until any/all injured parties have fully recovered and the definitive costs are known, a prohibition on travel could be imposed for months, or even years, until a local judicial resolution is reached.
+Visitors who plan to drive in Costa Rica should be aware that the Costa Rican government may prevent any driver involved in a vehicular accident from departing Costa Rica until all injury claims have been settled.
+This is true regardless of whether or not the driver is at fault or covered by insurance.
+The courts often delay imposing a settlement until all injured parties have fully recovered and the definitive costs are known.
+Travelers may be prevented from leaving the county for months, or even years, until a local judicial resolution is reached.
 Visitors should carefully consider the hardships such an extended stay in Costa Rica could impose on themselves and their families before deciding to drive in Costa Rica.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Costa Rica.